Trump criticizes climate activist Thunberg after Time honor

 She has been outspoken about her diagnosis with Asperger’s syndrome, an autism spectrum disorder associated with high intelligence and impaired social skills.
 “I have Aspergers and that means I’m sometimes a bit different from the norm,” she tweeted this year.
 “And – given the right circumstances- being different is a superpower.”

-It’s not the first time Trump has lashed out after not being recognized for his influence.
+It’s not the first time Trump has complained after not being recognized for his influence.
 In 2015, Trump attacked German Chancellor Angela Merkel for “ruining Germany” after she was named Person of the Year, when he was listed as a runner-up.

 Trump is the second world leader to take aim at Thunberg this week.
 Her concern over the slayings of indigenous Brazilians in the Amazon drew a harsh rebuke from Brazil’s president on Tuesday.